martin-vl/smartins-micromouse/README.md

 # cd /simulation/generateMaze/
 # python genMaze.py
 ```
 Within the python file the maze can be changed by editing the maze array (mzArray).
-In the image below the representation of numbers can be found.
+In the image below the representation of the numbers can be found.

 ![Maze numbering](docs/images/mazeArrayNumbering.png)